k0f1/configuring-linux-web-server/README.md

 * Create database with the same name as username `postgresql@IP Adress: createrdb <username>`

-### Customise the Apache to hand-off certain requests to an app
+### Customise the Apache to hand-off certain requests to myapp
 #### Setting Up Virtual Hosts
 * Configure Apache to handle requests using the WSGI module.
 But instead of by editing the file `/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:

+  `sudo vim  /etc/apache2/sites-enabled/catalog.conf`,
-  `sudo vim  /etc/apache2/sites-enabled/myapplication_directory.conf` which in this case is catalog., Take note that this is you app configuration file and is inate.
+  Take note that this is you app configuration file and is inate.
 It doesn not require touching.

   * Add the following default values to `/etc/apache2/sites-enabled/catalog.conf`: